-- Subject to change upon OEB approval of Joint Rate Application for 2023 -2027 - Figures include investments in certain development projects of Hydro One Networks not included in the investment plan filed - 2025-2027 years contain Chatham to Lakeshore Transmission Line based on Section 92 estimates and subject to OEB approval.
-2025 estimate is a proportionate estimate based on anticipated in-service date
+- Figures include investments in certain development projects of Hydro One Networks not included in the investment plan filed with the JRAP. - 2025-2027 years contain Chatham to Lakeshore Transmission Line based on Section 92 estimates and subject to OEB approval.
+2025 estimate is a proportionate estimate based on anticipated in-service date.